dwj1979/pocketdav/README.md

-PocketDAV

-A poor man's WebDAV server written in Go.
+PocketDAV - A tiny 'webdav' server written in Go.

 This was initially intended to be a small practice ground for integrating facebookgo/grace -- I've since added glog and cleaned up a few 'golint'